nebur395/Anisclo/README.md

 ## Test
 In order to run the [Protractor](http://www.protractortest.org/#/) tests of this project you have to follow these steps:
   1. Check that Protractor is working by running `node_modules/protractor/bin/protractor --version`.
-  2. Now start up a Selenium Server: `node_modules/protractor/bin/webdriver-manager start`.
+  2. Now start up the app server with `npm start`and a Selenium Server: `node_modules/protractor/bin/webdriver-manager start`.
 This will output a bunch of info logs.
 You can see information about the status of the server at `http://localhost:4444/wd/hub`.
   3. Finally, execute `node_modules/protractor/bin/protractor test/protractor/conf.js`.

 In order to run the [Mocha](https://mochajs.org/) tests of this project you only have to execute the following command: `npm test`